profile curation and automated feeds by GRRL! updated: January 25, 2026

-Bio Excerpt: Diana Pundole made history in 2024 as the first Indian woman to claim a national racing championship, capturing the MRF Saloons title at the Indian National Car Racing Championship on August 18 in Chennai.
-Just eight years prior, she was teaching in Pune when a talent... (full bio below ↓↓)
+Bio Excerpt: Diana Pundole traded teaching for the track and made history as the first Indian woman to win a national racing championship, claiming the 2024 MRF— (full bio below ↓↓)

 Diana Pundole